tatem logo

 Emojis

-Emojis should be used sparingly, if at all, and only in the right context.
+Emojis should be used sparingly, and only in the right context.
 They could be thoughtfully included in customer emails, product emails, newsletters, social media announcements, or other customer communication in which something exciting is being shared or announced.
 They could even be considered for rare use in a product release or blog post.
 However, we never use an emoji in place of a word or phrase in a sentence.

 The Tatem Name